Motor Setup

 parameter. -

-If you would like to use Hall Start and Sensroless Run you can change `Motor Position type to 1.
+If you would like to use Hall Start and Sensorless Run you can change

 Save to flash.